anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 4. Your device [authenticates with Azure AD](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access) and identifies with the group or groups it belongs to.
 After setup is complete, the device will receive all apps and settings that you assigned to its group.

-### Set up School PCs app
+## Set up School PCs app
-Add Windows devices to Intune through the [free __Set up School PCs__ app](how-should-i-enroll-devices.md).
-The app requires you to set up user and device information for a device profile.
-You can then save the profile configurations to a USB drive and download the info to each device during device setup.
+Add Windows devices to Intune through the Set up School PCs app.
+The app walks you through how to configure and save a single device profile that you can distribute to multiple PCs.
+A USB drive is used to save and download the profile to each device during device setup.

 For more information about the app, see [**Set up School PCs** app](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app).